Responses to the National Apology to the Stolen Generations : Brisbane

 The following stories are from the original project, taken in Brisbane in 2008.
 The information about each interviewee was captured at the time of recording and may no longer be current.

 Tiga Bayles was the General Manager of 98.9 FM, Brisbane’s Aboriginal and Torres Strait Islander community radio station.
-The radio station has a long history in the Indigenous broadcasting sector and has been instrumental in the establishment and management of Indigenous radio stations over the past two decades.
+The radio station has a long history in the First Nations broadcasting sector and has been instrumental in the establishment and management of Indigenous radio stations over the past two decades.
 In this video Tiga reflects on attending the Apology to Australia's Indigenous Peoples at Parliament House, Canberra on 13 Februrary 2008.
 He also talks about the experiences of members of the Stolen Generation and what the Apology means for Aboriginal and Torres Strait Islander people.
 (Duration - 3 min.
 01 sec.)

 We respectfully advise that this video contains images of deceased people.